-The current directors of AFCW plc are: Mick Buckley, Mark Davis, Roger Evans, Anna Kingsley, Edward Leek, Iain McNay, Joe Palmer.
+The current directors of AFCW plc are: Mick Buckley, Mark Davis, Jane Lonsdale, Anna Kingsley, Edward Leek, Iain McNay, Joe Palmer.
 The company secretary is David Charles.

-The current directors of AFC Wimbledon Limited are: Joe Palmer (chief executive), Ivor Heller (commercial director), David Charles (secretary and operations director).
+The current directors of AFC Wimbledon Limited are: Joe Palmer (Chief Executive) and David Charles (Secretary and Operations Director).

 AFCW Stadium Limited used to own the long-term lease that enabled the club to play at Kingsmeadow.
 Since we have sold the lease to Chelsea FC, it is now the company that holds the groundshare agreement with Chelsea FC that enables AFC Wimbledon to play there.

-The current directors of AFCW Stadium Limited are: Ivor Heller.
+The current directors of AFCW Stadium Limited are: Joe Palmer and Tom Rawcliffe.
 The company secretary is David Charles.

 The Wider Interests of Football Limited is the company that owns the freehold to the land that our new stadium is being built on, and the emerging stadium itself!

-The current directors of The Wider Interests of Football Limited are: Mark Davis, Colin Dipple, Joe Palmer.
+The current directors of The Wider Interests of Football Limited are: Mark Davis, Joe Palmer and Luke Mackenzie.
 The company secretary is David Charles.

 AFC Wimbledon Ladies FC Limited is the company that runs AFC Wimbledon Ladies.
 The girls’ section remains in a separate organisation, not a direct subsidiary of the club.

-The current directors of AFC Wimbledon Ladies FC Limited are: Debbie Francis, David Growns, Dennis Lowndes, Mike Richardson.
+The current directors of AFC Wimbledon Ladies FC Limited are: Debbie Francis, David Growns, Dennis Lowndes and Mike Richardson.